HHS/simpler-grants-gov/.github/ISSUE_TEMPLATE/internal_10k.md

 ---

 name: Internal - 10k deliverable
-description: Describe product features or functionality at a 10,000 foot view
+about: Describe a new feature or functionality at a 10,000 ft view
 title: "[10k]: "
+labels:
-labels: "deliverable: 10k ft"
+  - "deliverable: 10k ft"
+assignees: ""

 ---